Business-to-Consumer (B2C)

 What does B2C mean vs B2B?
 B2B stands for business-to-business.
 Unlike B2C, which focuses directly on consumers, B2B refers to the exchange of products or services between two companies.

-For example, a company that sells office supplies like furniture or software to other businesses is operating business to business.
+For example, a B2B eCommerce business could be a company that operates by selling office supplies like furniture or software to other businesses via an online store.

 In some cases, there are businesses that can operate both as B2B and B2C models.
 For example, an event marketing company may plan corporate events, weddings and small events for individual clients while also providing party rental services to other businesses.